Frank Pieter Israel

+From 1977 to 1980 he worked at the Owens Valley Radio Observatory.

-where he currently (in 2024) is emeritus professor.
-Most of his work is dedicated to the Interstellar medium of external galaxies.
-The asteroid 7507 Israel is named for him.
+Most of his work was dedicated to the Interstellar medium of external galaxies.
+Since 2005 he was professor of astronomy at Leiden University, teaching the subject of nearby galaxies.

+The asteroid 7507 Israel is named after him.

-Israel was chairman of the skeptical organisation Stichting Skepsis.
+Israel was from 2012 to 2023 chairman of the skeptical organisation Stichting Skepsis.